 More terrifying than death (according to studies which place public speaking at the top of the list of global anxieties ), public speaking triggers feelings of anxiety in up to 75% of the population .
 The fear of public speaking is widely accepted and almost assumed, but conversational anxiety – an aspect of social anxiety which manifests as a fear of engaging in a conversational exchange – is often overlooked, and yet affects most of us to some extent on a daily basis.
 During lockdown, we were spared the challenge/ torture of small-talk, but as Australia is opening up, questions about the weather await.
-When conversation can be such an enriching experience, it’s heartbreaking that so often we find ourselves struggling through, grasping for conversation starters and ****.
+When conversation can be such an enriching experience, it’s heartbreaking that so often we find ourselves struggling through, grasping for conversation starters and desperately looking for an opportunity to leave for the bathroom/ grab a drink/ jump out of the nearest window.
 We’ve done some digging for tips on how to elevate your small talk and shed the fear of the water cooler conversation.

 We’re sadly mistaken if we think asking someone how they are or what they do is a good place to start.
 Token questions like that, unless asked with genuine interest (perhaps switching the question to “how have you felt health-wise during lockdown” or “how have you found working from home”) can seem insincere, and often the answers we give are stock responses, not engaging either us or the person we’re speaking to.
 If you don’t have a burning question you’re really eager to get stuck into, communications expert Dr. Carol Fleming recommends choosing an anchor point – a mutually shared reality which you can observe and discuss.
 In her book The Serious Art Of Small Talk, Dr Fleming explains how these anchor points can be lighthearted and can lay the groundwork for a segue into a more in-depth conversation.